Revised on January 18, 2019

 Part B features those examples whose performance date isn't included with those examples; Examples in Part B are given according to their online publishing date with the oldest year given first.
 Note that some comments that are given with Part B examples indicate that the commenters remember these examples from their childhood or youth.

-Although examples in Part B were published without any performance date (and usually without any demographic information at all), my guess is that many of them are post 2000 examples.
-I base this on their text (words) and their propensity for combining what I believe to be post 1990s versions of other stand alone hand clap rhymes.
+Examples in Part B were published without any performance date (and usually without any demographic information at al. My guess is that many of them are post 2000 examples because of some of their words and their propensity for combining what I believe to be post 1990s versions of other stand alone hand clap rhymes.

 Compared to the 1965-1990s examples that I have found of "Miss Sue From Alabama" (which are given in Part I of this pancocojams series), these later examples seem to include more combinations of other stand alone rhymes (rhymes that might be recited alone) than earlier examples from this "Miss Sue From Alabama" rhyme family.
 In part because of space, I've decided not to identify the stand alone hand clap (or jump rope) rhymes that are combined with each version of "Miss Sue From Alabama" (and other titles).
 See how well you do in identifying the names of those rhymes.